-Additionally, the bill revises reporting requirements for pharmacy benefits managers, extending the deadline for annual reports from February 1, 2025, to March 1, 2026, and subsequently each year.
-The reports must include detailed information on rebates from pharmaceutical manufacturers related to outpatient prescription drugs.
+Additionally, the bill revises reporting requirements for pharmacy benefits managers, extending the deadline for annual reports from February 1, 2025, to March 1, 2026, and subsequently each year thereafter.
+The reports must include detailed information on rebates collected from pharmaceutical manufacturers.
 The commissioner is tasked with creating a standardized reporting form to ease the administrative burden and ensuring that submitted information remains confidential under the Freedom of Information Act.
-The bill also grants the commissioner the authority to impose penalties for violations and to adopt regulations for implementation, replacing previous mandatory language with discretionary terms.
+The bill also allows the commissioner to impose penalties for violations and grants the commissioner the discretion to adopt regulations for implementation, rather than mandating it.

 Statutes affected: Raised Bill: